Mikarsoft/BlackHole-Core-ORM/README.md

 - Add properties on your Entities except the Id property that already exists in the BlackHoleEntity class.

-- Add in your entities 'using BlackHole.Attributes.ColumnAttributes' to be able to use '[ForeignKey(typeof(Entity))]' , '[NotNullable]' and '[VarCharSize(int)]' attributes on your Entity's properties
+- Add in your entities 'using BlackHole.Entities' to be able to use '[ForeignKey(typeof(Entity), nullability)]' , '[NotNullable]' and '[VarCharSize(int)]' attributes on your Entity's properties
   * You can also use 'UseActivator' attribute on your Entity, to take advantage of the 'IsActive' column in case you need to keep the data after delete.

-- Make your services Inherit from 'BlackHoleScoped' or 'BlackHoleSingleton' or 'BlackHoleTransient' so they will be automatically registered on the Startup without needing services.Add(<>). (using BlackHole.Entities)
+- Make your services Inherit from 'BlackHoleScoped' or 'BlackHoleSingleton' or 'BlackHoleTransient' so they will be automatically registered on the Startup without needing services.Add(<>). (using BlackHole.Services)

-- On your IServiceCollection 'services' add services.SuperNova(new BlackHoleBaseConfig{ string ConnectionString, enum BHSqlTypes.SqlType, string LogsPath });
+ - Last step , go to your services or your controllers and add the Interfaces for the DataProviders => private readonly IBHDataProvider<Entity,IdType> _entityService;
-  *The database name in the connection string is your choice.
-Just make sure that the server of the sql exists* *if you don't have any Postgres or MySql or Microsoft Sql Server setup, you can use SqLite with a more simple command => services.SuperNovaLite(string databaseName);
+  Example: IBHDataProvider<Customer,Guid> _customerService;

- - Last step , go to your services or your controllers and add the Interfaces for the DataProviders => private readonly BHDataProvider<Entity,IdType> _entityService; => Example BHDataProvider<Customer,Guid> _customerService;
+ - For custom queries and commands, use the IBHConnection Interface that is already Injected with Dependency Injection.

  - Done!
 You are ready to use all the functionality of the Data Providers in your services.
   * there are descriptions on the methods of what they do

-   *The Ids are created automatically on Insert and they get returned.
+   * The Ids are created automatically on Insert and they get returned.
    * The cascade on Foreign keys is automatic and it depends on the Nullability of the column

  I will soon upload here a more detailed guide of all the functionalities of this ORM, such as Stored Views and Joins